NIFTy-PPL/NIFTy/paper/paper.md

 Models are rarely just a GP prior.
 Commonly a model contains at least several non-linearities that transform the GP prior or combine it with other random variables.
-To built up more involved models, \texttt{NIFTy.re} provides a `Model` class that provides a somewhat familiar object-oriented design yet is fully JAX compatible and functional under the hood.
+For building more complex models, \texttt{NIFTy.re} provides a `Model` class that offers a somewhat familiar object-oriented design, yet is fully JAX compatible and functional under the hood.
 By inheriting from `Model`, a class is registered as a PyTree in JAX.
-Individual attributes of the class can be marked as static or non-static via `dataclass.field(metadata=dict(static=...))`.
-Depending on the value, JAX will either trace through the attribute under just-in-time compiles or treats them as static.
-The dataclass-style model is inspired by equinox [@Kidger2021].
+The following code showcases such a model that builds up a slightly more involved model using the objects from the previous example.

 ```python
 from jax import numpy as jnp